-\begin{itemize} \item The magnitude of the longitudinal electric far field is larger by an order of 2 than the magnitude of the transverse electric far field. \item Maximum and minimum values of the longitudinal electric wave lie exactly on $\theta=0$ and $\theta=\pi$, while max and min values of the transverse electric field lie not exactly but slightly off these angle values.
-Transverse electric field is actually close to zero at $\theta=0$ and $\theta=\pi$ values. \item Radiation of the longitudinal and transverse waves happens in very narrow cone beam with planar angle around $\triangle \theta \approx \frac{\pi}{50}$. \item A small variation of $d$ around its given value affects only the phase of the electric field radiation. \item Shape of the longitudinal electric field wavelet is different than the shape of the transverse field wavelet. \item Spatially, min values of the longitudinal field roughly correspond to max values of the transverse field.
+\begin{itemize} \item The magnitude of the longitudinal electric far field is larger by an order than the magnitude of the transverse electric far field. \item Maximum and minimum values of the longitudinal electric wave lie exactly on $\theta=\pi$, while max and min values of the transverse electric field lie not exactly but slightly off the angles $\theta=0$ and $\theta=\pi$.
+Transverse electric field is actually close to zero at $\theta=0$ and $\theta=\pi$ values. \item Radiation of the longitudinal and transverse waves happens in very narrow cone beam with planar angle around $\triangle \theta \approx 0.2$ rad. \item Shape of the longitudinal electric field wavelet is different than the shape of the transverse field wavelet. \item Spatially, min values of the longitudinal field roughly correspond to min values of the transverse field, and vice-versa.

 \end{itemize}